Library Policies

 Needs of users can frequently "fall between the cracks" in a large organization.
 By asking our library users if they received the information or assistance they needed, you can ensure that their experiences in the library are successful.
 Following through on a user-related issue and getting it resolved can help everyone improve the quality of the service we provide.
 Do not blindly refer patrons to another library service point unless you are certain that they are able to provide the proper solution to the patron's need.
 Call ahead and confirm with that library unit if you are unsure about making a referral.

 The library is an essential part of the teaching and research mission of the University.
 We want students to excel and become effective library users who recognize libraries as resources to support life long learning.
-We strive to organize and design a library facility that meets the diverse teaching and learning needs of faculty and students.
+We strive to organize and design a library facility that meets the varied teaching and learning needs of faculty and students.

 University of Utah